paracamplus/ilp9/NanoProjects/tp2.md

 ### NanoProject 6 ###

 Adjoin a new primitive function to the system.
-This primitive named `implies` takes two values and return false only when the first argument is true and the second argument is false.
+This primitive, a predicate (with a boolean result) named `implies` takes two values and return false only when the first argument is true and the second argument is false.

 ### NanoProject 7 ###